bombasticSlacks/3-skill/Weapons.md

 # Weapons
 Weapon [Equipment](Equipment) can normally be separated into 3 categories: Basic, artisan and exotic.
 Anyone can use a basic or artisan weapon without difficulty.
 Exotic weapons would require [additional training](Rogue#Exotic%20Expert) or attacks will be at a -3.

-In the world of Aspirant, there are plenty of unique weapons to be found and experienced.
-Some examples will be provided, along with rules for creating your own weapons in each category.
+Weapons should be a mixture of simple and unique to be found and experienced.

 ## Damage Bonus
 Weapons have a damage bonus, used to calculate how much [Damage](Terminology#Damage) they do.
 See [Calculating Damage](Attacks#Calculating%20Damage).